Healthy Homes Assessment Maungaraki

 Insulation Maungaraki

-Ceiling and underfloor insulation is required for all rent homes from 1 July 2019.
-Property managers and landlords should make sure that the insulation meets standards that are in line with the latest standard.
-In some cases, current ceiling insulation, or the insulation of the sub floor space might require to be replaced or replaced.
+Ceiling and underfloor insulation is a requirement on all rental houses as of July 1st, 2019.
+All landlords and property managers must ensure that the insulation is up to this new quality.
+In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be added or replaced.

-A house that is well-insulated will help to control condensation, and decrease the risk of mould and dampness and will also make more easy for the house to hold heat.
+A well-insulated house can help control condensation and reduce the chances of mould and damp, as well as making more easy to the house to keep the heat.

-The "R" stands for thermal resistance and is a gauge of how well insulation can withstand heat flow.
-The more high the R-value, more effective the insulation.
+The "R" refers to thermal resistance, and is a gauge of how well the insulation withstands heat flow.
+The more R-value is higher, the better the insulation.

 Maungaraki Moisture Ingress & Drainage

-The security of your rental home from the effects of moisture isn’t just a matter of the inside; you have to ensure there is somewhere for rain, surface and underground water to flow, and also stop it from getting inside.
-When it comes to moisture and damp it’s usually the concerns you don’t notice that can cause a lot of trouble that can cause damage to your investment and harming your tenant’s health.
+Protecting your rental property from water damage isn’t only about the interior of the building; you have to ensure there is somewhere for surface, rain and underground water to flow, and prevent it from getting into the building.
+When it is about damp and water, it’s often the concerns you don’t notice that can become a big problem and cause the property to suffer and affecting your tenant’s health.

-Properties that are rented must have efficient drainage to eliminate the stormwater and surface waters, and ground water.
-This includes the proper outfall or runoff.
-Making sure the water is able to go and that it isn’t allowed to remain beneath structures is a crucial aspect of maintaining your property’s dry.
+Rental properties should be equipped with effective drainage to remove floodwaters, surface water, and ground water.
+This includes an appropriate outfall or runoff.
+Making sure that the water is able to go and that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.

-In addition to a drainage system to prevent moisture ingress, if your apartment has an enclosed gap between your flooring and the soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.
+In addition to a drainage system to prevent water ingress, if the property has an enclosed space between the floor and surface, a ground moisture barrier must be constructed if it is reasonably practicable to do so.

-An underground moisture barrier typically a polythene sheet laid over the ground, in order to block any moisture that is present in the ground from rising into the structure.
-It also assists in preventing from causing damage to the flooring insulation.
+A ground moisture barrier is generally an insulating sheet of polythene laid over the ground, in order to block any moisture present in the ground from rising into the home.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection